playsms/plugin-easysendsms/INSTALL.md

 # Installation

-You will need a working playSMS.
-Assumed playSMS is installed with these setups:
+You will need an installed and working playSMS, and assumed your playSMS is installed with these setups:

 - Your playSMS web files is in `/var/www/html/playsms`
 - Your playSMS database is `playsms`